GZhang2/slides/PITCHME.md

 ## Phyloreference curation experiment

-* An experiment was done to curate 20+ phyloreferences based on Brochu (2003)
+* Experiment was done to curate 20+ phyloreferences based on Brochu (2003)
 * Time needed for tree transcription, phyloreference entry, and validation was recorded
 * Software and conceptual issues were documented

 ---

-### Flux Design

-- Dispatcher: Manages Data Flow
-- Stores: Handle State & Logic
-- Views: Render Data via React
+### New curation tool features needed

+- Box to enter comments on definition (from paper/original author)

 ---